elgarcia/elgarcia/README.md

 ### :man_technologist: About Me :

+I am a passionate junior software developer with experience in various programming languages and technologies, always looking for new challenges and learning opportunities.

-I am 42 & DAW student and i love to code! 💻
+Right now I studying in 42 Barcelona & DAW 💻

+My target is to learn and use differents languages to successfully work as Full Stack Developer 📚

 ---